rinnan/CENFA/README.md

 ### `cnfa`

 The `cnfa` function is very similar to `enfa`, but performs a slightly different analysis.
-Whereas ENFA returns a *specialization factor* (the eigenvalues of specialization) describing the amount of specialization found in each *ENFA factor*, CNFA returns a *sensitivity factor* that reflects the amount of specialization found in each *ecological variable*.
+Whereas ENFA returns a *specialization factor* (the eigenvalues of specialization) describing the amount of specialization found in each *ENFA factor*, CNFA returns a *sensitivity factor* that reflects the amount of sensitivity found in each *ecological variable*.
 This makes the sensitivity factor more directly comparable to the marginality factor, and more interpretable in the context of species' sensitivity to a given variable.

 ``` r
 mod.cnfa <- cnfa(x = climdat.hist, s.dat = QUGA, field = "CODE")